hadi-alnehlawi/Commit-League/README.md

 - Once the containers are up & running successfully got to your browser to open the HTML page: [http://localhost:5000](http://localhost:5000)

 - The page will driect you to Github consent webpage.
-Upong succesfful authentication Github will direct to applicaiton home page which displays the required informaiton.
+Upong successful authentication Github will direct to applicaiton home page which displays the required informaiton

-- There is an button in the page to logout to reovke the token and clear the session.
+- There is an button in the page to logout to reovke the token and clear the session